minerllabs/public-site/dataset/index.md

 </div>

-<p>In CreateVillageAnimalPen, the agent must create a pen next to a village house, and establish a breeding population of some animal in the pen.</p>
+<p>In CreateVillageAnimalPen, the agent must create a pen next to a village house and fill it with one type of animal.</p>
 <div class="video-player">
 <div class="video-description-big">
     <b>VillageAnimalPen:</b>